Confidential — Prepared for Jon Muller — Not for Redistribution

 A Market Waiting for You

 Right now, somewhere in America, a fire chief is waiting.
-His truck was ordered eight weeks ago.
+His truck was ordered over a year ago.
 The compartments that hold rescue equipment — the jaws of life, the medical kits, the thermal cameras — aren’t installed yet.

 His firefighters respond to calls with trucks that aren’t fully equipped.
 People are at risk.
-And the reason is absurd: nobody in the industry can deliver compartments faster than 6 to 8 weeks.
+And the reason is absurd: the industry takes 18 to 36 months to deliver compartments.
+Not weeks.
+Not months.
+Years.

-Think about that.
-In an age where you can get a custom laptop delivered in 3 days, the people who save our lives wait two months for equipment that keeps them alive while they save ours.
+In an age where you can get a custom laptop delivered in 3 days, the people who save our lives wait up to three years for equipment that keeps them alive while they save ours.

 The industry is dominated by legacy manufacturers using heavy-gauge steel, manual welding, and production methods that haven’t changed since the 1980s.
 They’re slow because they’ve never needed to be fast.
 They’re expensive because they’ve never faced real competition.
 They’re heavy because nobody showed them a better material.